 - 2 tablespoons unsalted butter (1/4 stick), at room temperature and cut into

 - Place the dark chocolate chips in a large bowl.

-- Warm the cream in a small saucepan over medium heat until it just starts
+- Warm the cream in a small saucepan over medium heat until it just starts to boil.

 - Stir the warm cream into the chocolate without creating bubbles.

 - Let sit for 1 minute.
 Add the butter and stir until smooth.

 - Chill in the refrigerator until thickened but still spreadable, about 30 minutes.